Maison Anis - Marquixanes, stunning views, WIFI

 Sleeping 6 comfortably, it is fully heated so is suitable for both Winter and Summer breaks.
 Within walking distance of the local bakery, grocers and café and is a 5 minute drive to the thriving market town of Prades, it offers the best of both worlds.

 The top floor is the living area with open plan, kitchen, dining and sitting area.
 The kitchen is equipped with all you could need to prepare simple breakfasts to sumptuous meals.
 The crockery and table ware were chosen to make eating a pleasure.
-The sitting area has satellite some English speaking TV.
-Just off the kitchen is a small utility room with washing machine.
+The sitting area has French TV and DVD player.
+Just off the kitchen is a small utility room with washing machine and dishwasher.
 You can walk out from the living area to the terrace with views over the roof tops of Marquixanes (pronounced marki shan) to Mount Canigou.